DigiKlausur/e2xgradingtools/docs/source/user_guide/functions.rst

 If no ``reference_function`` is provided, or you want to test against a specific output without calling the ``reference_function``, this can be specified with the ``target`` argument:

 .. code-block:: python
+    :caption: A single test case with expected value

     test_case = dict(
         arg=5,